davidadeola/virtualizer/README.md

 ## Challenges faced

 - Had challenges trying to figure out the best way to render list without down time, considering I can't use any external Library for that.
-So, on my research I had to make sure I was optimizing every feature in the Application, from fetching data, making code light weight, and using CSS "content-display: auto;" to improver performance
+So, on my research I had to make sure I was optimizing every feature in the Application, from fetching data, making code light weight, and using CSS "content-display: auto;" to improve performance

 ## Run Locally